AlexDeL8/BaRated/README.md

 are having.
 The Google Maps API was used in order to show the location of the bars in the city.

-Line -Twitter
+Para -Twitter
-    Line The Twitter API was used to retrieve tweets (in the form of a JSON object) Line using:
+    Para The Twitter API was used to retrieve tweets (in the form of a JSON object) Para using:
-        Line `q: '%23BaRated'`
+        Para `q: '%23BaRated'`
-    Line with q being the query, and '%23BaRated' (translating to '#BaRated') Line being the arguement to search by.
+    Para with q being the query, and '%23BaRated' (translating to '#BaRated') Para being the arguement to search by.

-Line -Instagram
+Para -Instagram
-    Line The Instagram API was used to retieve instagram posts Line (in the form of a JSONP object) using:
+    Para The Instagram API was used to retieve instagram posts Para (in the form of a JSONP object) using:
-        Line `q: 'BaRated'`
+        Para `q: 'BaRated'`
-    Line with q being the query to search for posts by, and 'BaRated' being the Line arguement to search by.
+    Para with q being the query to search for posts by, and 'BaRated' being the Para arguement to search by.

-Line -Google Maps
+Para -Google Maps
-    Line The Google Maps API was used to initalize and present a map of New Brunswick Line and placed markers on the map in respect to which bar is selceted on the site.
+    Para The Google Maps API was used to initalize and present a map of New Brunswick Para and placed markers on the map in respect to which bar is selceted on the site.

 Contacts
 --------